How to Read a Balance Sheet?

 - Quick Ratio

 Non-Current Liabilities: These are liabilities with an accounting life of more than one year.
 Typically, the non-current liabilities section includes items such as long-term debt, lease obligations.
-The section is important, as it forms one part of the capital structure of the company and is essential in major analyses, such as valuation and credit analysis.
+The section is important, as it forms one part of a company’s capital structure and is essential in major analyses, such as valuation and credit analysis.

 The section’s most important part is long-term debt.
 The long-term debt number on the balance sheet is an aggregate number, which pools all the debt issued by the company.
 The details of the figure are found in the notes section, which breaks down the debt by issuance.
 The note provides important details like maturity, interest rate, and other terms of debt.
-The information is essential to evaluate the capital structure as well as for performing credit analysis if new debt needs to be issued.
+The information is essential to evaluate the capital structure and perform credit analysis if new debt needs to be issued.

 Following metrics can be used to analyze non-current liabilities: